-S/No. Stakeholder Role Stakeholder Expectations NHC Expectations 0 Duranat 1 A ll professional staff 9.
-Certification bodies (KEBS, SGS, Green Building Council) National Prompt quality and standards with the Corporation.
-National Adherence to certification requirements Certify all new products Standardized designs Increase in the stock Timely certification Timely feedback Availing land Governments Government: Provide Policy guidelines of affordable housing 2.
-Dividends to National Treasury 3.
-Employment creation 4.
-Environmental sustainability 5.
-Compliance with the law 6.
-Good corporate governance 7.
-Implement the Government's policies/ agenda on housing matters 8.
-Forge partnerships with private and public bodies to facilitate housing development (PPP) 9.
-Review and recommend changes to existing legislation and laws to align to best business Availing of funds Partnerships in housing development Enact facilitative legislation Repeal and amend non-facilitative legislation Fast track necessary approvals as and when sought Provide clear guidance on matters policy Realignment of the 11.
-County Government Counties: Partners in provision of practices1.
-Increase in the stock of affordable housing2.
-Dividends to Availing land Partnerships in housing
+S/No. Stakeholder Role Stakeholder Expectations NHC Expectations industry information in good time 5.
+Well trained professional staff 9.
+Certification bodies (KEBS, SGS, Green Building Council) Prompt quality and standards with the Corporation.
+Adherence to certification requirements Certify all new products Standardized designs Timely certification Timely feedback 10.
+National and County Governments National Government: Provide Policy guidelines Counties: Partners in provision of Housing by providing land for AHP Commit uptake of the AHP projects Increase in the stock of affordable housing Dividends to National Treasury Employment creation Environmental sustainability Compliance with the law Good corporate governance Implement the Government's policies/agenda on housing matters Forge partnerships with private and public bodies to facilitate housing development (PPP) Review and recommend changes to existing legislation and laws to align to best business practices Availing land Availing of funds Partnerships in housing development Enact facilitative legislation Repeal and amend nonfacilitative legislation Fast track necessary approvals as and when sought Provide clear guidance on matters policy Realignment of the role of NHC and the

-S/No. Stakeholder Role Stakeholder Expectations NHC Expectations Housing by providing land for AHP Commit uptake of the AHP projects National Treasury Employment creation Environmental sustainability Compliance with the law Implement the Government's policies/ agenda on housing matters Forge partnerships with private and public bodies to facilitate housing development (PPP) infrastructure and services 12.
-Media Objective coverage Patronizing advertisement services Facilitating access to relevant information Positive publicity Fair and affordable rates 13.
-General public End users and consumers of the NHC products Effective discharge of NHC mandate Good corporate citizenship Goodwill and general support Law abiding 14.
-Utility Service Providers (KPLC, KCAA, Water Service Providers) Ensure consistent supply of services and infrastructure to support the various NHC housing project Timely applications and submission of relevant documents Timely payment of expected fees Submission of all the relevant documentation in support of the application and approval of the applications 15.
-Board of Provide 1.
-Implementation of 1.
-Policy direction

-S/No. Stakeholder Role Stakeholder Expectations NHC Expectations Directors strategy and oversight within the Corporation developed policies 2.
-Achievement of the Corporation's objectives Support in resource mobilization Oversight Good corporate governance 16.
-Staff Implement the strategy and policy direction of the Board Good human resource management practices Conducive work environment Appropriate remuneration Equity and fairness Continuous professional development and facilitation Dedication and commitment Professionalism Loyalty Creativity and innovation Productivity, Efficiency, Integrity
+S/No. Stakeholder Role Stakeholder Expectations NHC Expectations 11.
+Media Objective coverage Patronizing advertisement services Parent Ministry 9.
+Provision of infrastructure and services 1.
+Positive publicity Facilitating access to relevant information 2.
+Fair and affordable rates 12.
+General public End users and consumers of the NHC products Effective discharge of NHC mandate Good corporate citizenship Goodwill and general support Law abiding 13.
+Utility Service Providers (KPLC, KCAA, Water Service Providers) Ensure consistent supply of services and infrastructure to support the various NHC housing project Timely applications and submission of relevant documents Timely payment of expected fees Submission of all the relevant documentation in support of the application Timely processing and approval of the applications Certificate issuance in good time Timely provision of the service(s) requested applied 14.
+Board of Directors Provide strategy and oversight within the Corporation Implementation of developed policies Achievement of the Corporation's objectives 15.
+Staff Implement the strategy and policy Good human resource management practices Conducive work Dedication and commitment Professionalism